robcarver17/pysystemtrade/docs/production.md

 ##### Choice of strategy and backtest

-Next you can choose your strategy, and the backtest you want to see- all backtests are saved with a timestamp (normally these are kept for a few days, SEE FIX ME LINK).
+Next you can choose your strategy, and the backtest you want to see- all backtests are saved with a timestamp (normally these are kept for a few days).
 The most recent backtest file is the default.

 ##### Choose stage / method / arguments